ELELAB/LC3C_NDP52_GE_mutant/README.md

 - modeller_data -> the files and scripts to generate the models of the complexes and the files and scripts to reproduce the model selection for simulations
 - simulations_analysis -> folders, scripts, input and outputs to reproduce the analyses of md simulations or metadynamics
 - plumednest -> the files to reproduce the metadynamics simulation associated with the publication.
-The files are deposited in the PLUMED-NEST project ID plumID:XXX They can be downloaded from here: https://www.plumed-nest.org/XXX
+The files are deposited in the PLUMED-NEST project ID plumID:22.007 They can be downloaded from here: https://www.plumed-nest.org/eggs/22/007/

 NOTES